AmirulOm/tensorflow_capi_sample/README.md

 tf.Tensor([[10.]], shape=(1, 1), dtype=float32)
 ```

-You should also see a folder created called `model` created.
+A folder called `model` should also be created.

 ## Step B: Verified the saved model

-When we saved a model, it will create a folder and bunch of files inside it.
-It's basicly store the weights and the graphs of the model.
-Tensorflow has a tool to dive into this files for us to match the input tensor and the output tensor.
+When we save a model, it will create a folder with a bunch of files inside it.
+It basically stores the weights and the graphs of the model.
+Tensorflow includes a tool for diving into these files and matching the input and output tensors.
 It is called `saved_model_cli`.
-It is a command line tool and comes together when you install Tensorflow.
+It is a command line tool that comes together when you install Tensorflow.

 BUT WAIT!, we haven't install tensorflow !!. so basicly there is two way to get `saved_model_cli`
 - Install tensorflow